INITIAL CONSIDERATIONS after a hostage taking or wrongful detention

 Most hostages come home safely, and families just like yours have survived the experience and gone on to live happy lives after it is over.
 You are not alone.
 Hostage US is here to offer support, information and guidance.

-Learn more about the initial considerations from Kristen Mulvihill, Hostage US board member and wife of a former hostage.
+Learn more about the initial considerations from Kristen Mulvihill, wife of a former hostage.

 What to expect